top of page

 Our goal is to significantly reduce the deer browsing pressure on new vegetation growth and to achieve this, we will be enclosing a 71ha section of the Heal Somerset site - the Southern Fields - with long-term, but not permanent, perimeter fencing.
 In the future, the deer fence could be removed once young plants and trees have become sufficiently well established.
 Deer can still access the remainder of our site.

-In spring/summer 2025, we will replace the existing stock fencing in the Southern Fields with new, taller fencing to deter deer from entering the area.
+In spring/summer 2025, replaced the existing stock fencing in the Southern Fields with new, taller fencing to deter deer from entering the area.
 There will be new pedestrian gates at either end of the public footpath that crosses through the Heal site, and there will be new gates as you enter the site.
 From a distance, the tall hedges should help to camouflage the new fence line in the environment.

 We are grateful to have secured funding to deliver this project from Scottish and Southern Electricity Networks as part of the Projects For Nature programme.